beyondeye/kotlin2dart/README.md

 from ``suspend`` methods to ``async`` functions, that all calls to ``suspend`` functions must be prefixed with ``await``.
 Currently, this is not done automatically.
 - Class constructors syntax is very different in Dart, and only translation of basic kotlin primary constructor is supported.
-Most of constructor declration code would be probably need manual translation.
+Most constructor declaration code would be probably need manual translation.